-Finishing his 19th season with the Jayhawks, head coach Clark Campbell has created a winning tradition and strong culture within the swimming and diving program evident by a eight-year stint (2014-21) where Kansas claimed six second-place finishes, including three-straight from 2019-21.
+Heading into his 21st season with the Jayhawks, head coach Clark Campbell has created a winning tradition and strong culture within the swimming and diving program evident by a eight-year stint (2014-21) where Kansas claimed seven second-place finishes, including four-straight from 2019-22.